Aliases for PITX3 Gene

 GeneCards Summary for PITX3 Gene

-PITX3 (Paired-Like Homeodomain 3) is a Protein Coding gene.
-Diseases associated with PITX3 include pitx3-related anterior segment mesenchymal dysgenesis and familial ocular anterior segment mesenchymal dysgenesis.
+PITX3 (Paired Like Homeodomain 3) is a Protein Coding gene.
+Diseases associated with PITX3 include anterior segment mesenchymal dysgenesis and cataract 11, multiple types.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
-An important paralog of this gene is PITX2.
+An important paralog of this gene is PITX1.